OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/backend_prereqs.md

   - **This one is for Apple / Linux**: [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm)
   - **Use this one for Windows**: [https://github.com/coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows)
     - Make sure to uninstall existing Node installation just in case: [https://github.com/coreybutler/nvm-windows#installation--upgrades](https://github.com/coreybutler/nvm-windows#installation--upgrades)
-    - Read instructions in the repo README for general tips on installing specific node versions.
+    - Node version will vary between repositories.
+Read instructions in the repository's README to determine which version to use.
-  - Use Node 18 ( `nvm use 18 `)

 ### AWS